-As of March 31, 2022, we had \$1,109,623 in our operating bank account, and working capital of \$1,092,763.
+As of September 30, 2022, we had \$248,775 in our operating bank account, and working capital of \$631,285.

-Prior to the completion of the Initial Public Offering, our liquidity needs had been satisfied through a capital contribution from the Sponsor of \$25,000, to cover certain offering costs, for the founder shares, and the loan under an unsecured promissory note from the Sponsor of \$1,500,000.
-Subsequent to the consummation of the Initial Public Offering and Private Placement, our liquidity needs have been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account.
+Prior to the completion of the IPO, our liquidity needs had been satisfied through a capital contribution from the Sponsor of \$25,000, to cover certain offering costs, for the founder shares, and the loan under an unsecured promissory note from the Sponsor of \$1,500,000.
+Subsequent to the consummation of the IPO and Private Placement, our liquidity needs have been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account.

-In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of the Sponsor, or certain of our officers and directors may, but are not obligated to, provide us with Working Capital Loans.
+In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of the Sponsor, or certain of our officers and directors may, but are not obligated to, provide us with funds as may be required ("Working Capital Loans").
 To date, there were no Working Capital Loans.

-Based on the foregoing, we may need to raise additional capital through loans or additional investments from our sponsor, stockholders, officers, directors, or third parties.
-Our officers, directors and our sponsor may, but are not obligated to, loan us funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet our working capital needs.
+Based on the foregoing, we may need to raise additional capital through loans or additional investments from our Sponsor, stockholders, officers, directors, or third parties.
+Our officers, directors and our Sponsor may, but are not obligated to, loan us funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet our working capital needs.
 Accordingly, we may not be able to obtain additional financing.
 If we are unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
 We cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
-We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of our common stock upon the consummation of our initial business combination, subject to the limitations described herein.
-In addition, if we are unable to consummate our initial business combination within 12 months following the effectiveness of the Initial Public Offering, which is December 15, 2022, we may, but are not obligated to, extend the period of time to complete an initial business combination up to two times by an additional three months each time (for a total of up to 18 months to consummate an initial business combination).
+We will provide our public stockholders with the opportunity to redeem all or a portion of their shares of our Common Stock upon the consummation of our initial Business Combination, subject to the limitations described herein.
+In addition, if we are unable to consummate our initial Business Combination within 12 months following the effectiveness of the IPO, which is December 15, 2022, we may, but are not obligated to, extend the period of time to complete an initial Business Combination up to two times by an additional three months each time (for a total of up to 18 months to consummate an initial Business Combination).
 If the period of time is not extended, we will be required to cease all operations except for the purpose of winding up.
-These conditions raise substantial doubt about our ability to continue as a going concern for at least one year from the date that the financial statements included in this Report were issued.
-The financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should we be unable to continue as a going concern.
+These conditions raise substantial doubt about our ability to continue as a going concern for at least one year from the date that the financial statements included in this Quarterly Report were issued.
+The financial statements do not include any adjustments relating to the recorded assets or the classification of the liabilities that might be necessary should we be unable to continue as a going concern.